AstralProtocol/docs/docs/location-proof-protocol/location-types.md

 - **Custom Extensions:** If specialized use cases arise, new extensions can be built without impacting the core functionality.
 This modular approach allows the protocol to evolve organically.
 - **Simplicity First:** We're not trying to boil the ocean from the start.
 The goal is to cover the most common formats now, and then expand as needed.

+Note that for v0.1, the only spatial reference system (`srs`) supported is WGS84, or EPSG:4326.
+We prefer using the `EPSG:<SRID>` notation in the `srs` attribute, though this is subject to change in future versions.

 ### Additional Considerations

 The Location Proof Protocol is intended to be as interoperable with the rest of the geospatial web as possible.
 One way to think about location proofs is as a wrapper around a geospatial data artifact that includes digital signatures and evidence about its truthfulness or authenticity.